 - For extra velvety texture, blend again after cooking to whip some air into the pear butter.

-If you’re whipping this up as a holiday gift, I recommend these 5 ounce jars (affiliate link) which are pictured in the post.
-They’re a great size and a lovely shape.
+Holiday Gifting: If you’re whipping this up as a holiday gift, I recommend these 5 ounce jars (affiliate link) which are pictured in the post.
+They’re a great size and a lovely shape!

-If you’re dealing with an excess of apples, I also recommend my Slow Cooker Apple Cider Butter recipe linked in the photo below:
+And since it’s fall, I also recommend my Slow Cooker Apple Cider Butter recipe linked in the photo below.